Ohio State University Men's Glee Club: Accompanist

 Casey L. Cook is the current accompanist for the Men's Glee Club, and she has held this position since 2014.
 She is also the principal accompanist for the School of Music choral program.
 The Brothers in Song Accompanist Endowment Fund ensures that the Men's Glee Club and other Ohio State choirs have a highly qualified accompanist.

 Student officers

 As a student organization, the Men's Glee Club maintains a group of student officers who perform various duties and are responsible for much of the day-to-day operation of the Glee Club.
-The Executive Board consists of the President, the Vice President of Musicianship, the Vice President of Finance, the Vice President of Operations, and the Vice President of Communications.
+The Executive Board consists of the President, the Vice President of Communications, the Vice President of Finance, the Vice President of Operations, the Vice President of Networking, and the Vice President of Alumni Relations.
 All Executive Board officers are elected by popular vote at the end of the one school year to serve during the next.
-Each Executive Board member selects a committee to aid them in carrying out their duties.
+Each Executive Board assists in charing committees to aid them in carrying out their duties.